 If your horse is insured you may find that your policy will cover the cost of some vet fees but it’s rare that it’ll cover the price of vaccines which usually cost around £35.
 Then of course there’s the vet’s call-out fee which is normally £35 but can be more, depending on how far you live from the surgery.

-I found that most horse owners try to put £100 aside every year for vet bills but that while they can exceed that in a typical year vet costs average £35 to £50 a month.
+I found that most horse owners try to put £100 aside every year for vet bills but while they can exceed that in a typical year vet costs average £35 to £50 a month.

 Even if your horse is barefooted you’ll still need to pay for their feet to be trimmed every six or so weeks which can cost around £25 to £40 with an additional £10 call-out fee if you live outside of your farrier’s normal area.
 If, however, your horse does need shoes you’re looking at around £60 to £95 for a full set.
 Emergency callouts (such as for a thrown shoe), as well as weekend visits, often have an additional callout fee of £40.